 George Lucas wanted Steven Spielberg to direct and Spielberg was more than happy to.
 The problem was that Lucas had resigned from the Director's Guild of America over fines imposed by the union for his violating crediting rules on The Empire Strikes Back (i.e. not having credits in the opening at all — the DGA let the infraction slide on A New Hope as they, as most of Hollywood thought the film would tank).
 According to DGA rules, Lucas was now running an officially non-union shop, and no DGA director, such as Spielberg, would be permitted to join such a production without penalty.
 The same situation caused Gary Oldman to turn down the role of General Grievous for Revenge of the Sith.

 The original plan for "native allies on Endor" was not Ewoks, but instead a band of escaped Wookiee slaves.
 But Lucas wanted the battle to be fought "old school" with bows and arrows and Wookiees had advanced technology.note Ironic, considering The Essential Guide to Warfare's implication that the Ewoks stole various dead Stormtrooper's blasters and used them against the Imperials.
 So he decided to "Cut them in half and call them Ewoks."

 The script described a little more detail about Luke and Leia's mother.
-She was disguised as Leia's adoptive parents' maidens.
+She was disguised as Leia's adoptive parents' handmaid.
 She died when Leia is about 4.
 This was partially canon until Episode III; it was then retconned that the handmaid was actually Sabé, Padme's handmaid/decoy from The Phantom Menace played by Keira Knightley.

 Prior to the making of the film, Mark Hamill speculated that it would have involved Luke turning to the dark side, with the main conflict being generated by whether or not he'll be turned back.
 A similar plot thread eventually re-emerged in the Dark Empire serial.